-4.1 The Internal Audit service is undertaken in accordance with the requirements of section 151 of the Local Government Act and the requirements of the Accounts and Audit Regulations 2015.
-The work is carried out within the approved budget.
+4.1 The Internal Audit service is undertaken in accordance with the requirements of section 151 of the Local Government Act and the requirements of the approved budget.

+Accounts and Audit Regulations 2015.
+The work is carried out within the that the Council has in place.